MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

 4. **Privacy settings** - Set minimum group size and choose whether to hide subject lines, domains, email addresses, and terms in subject lines.
 For more information, see [Workplace Analytics privacy settings](../Use/settings.md#privacy-settings).
 After you've finished making both the system defaults and the privacy settings, select **Next**.

    > [!Note]
    > At this point, Workplace Analytics automatically extracts collaboration data in the background and keeps it ready for analysis.

+   > [!Important]
+   > If your organization purchased Workplace Analytics before June 12, 2019, you have another step at this point: You must wait until collaboration-data extraction is completed before you can move on to step 5.

 <!-- REMOVED PER PRAMOD 31 MAY 2019:
 5. **Collaboration data** - Workplace Analytics extracts collaboration data (data about email usage, meetings, chats, and calls) from Office 365, and then processes it.
 This processing can last as long as a week.
 After it finishes, Workplace Analytics displays a "completed processing" status on the **Setup** page.